Fruit Salad for Kids

 Both of my boys (Jess here!) were born fruit-obsessed.
 Like, next-level fruit lovers.
 My oldest once crushed eight bananas in one go.
 Eight!
 People are usually half impressed, half concerned.

 And let's not forget that time when he was a toddler and I made the rookie mistake of letting him go to town on watermelon just before putting him down for a nap.
 He woke up absolutely drenched- there was no way his diaper could contain all that fluid!
+If that sounds like your child, then you'll want to bookmark our other fruit forward recipes like chia berry compote or this papaya banana smoothie.

 Now, don't get me wrong - fruit is fabulous.
 Full of fibre, vitamins, and fluid.
 But if that's all they're eating?
 Well, they're missing out on a few other MVPs like iron, protein, and healthy fats.